Physics-Based Learning for Robotic Environmental Sensing: Learning Flow Fields using a Mobile Robot

 where $\gamma_j^2$ denotes the variance of the uncertain parameter $\bbp_j$.
 Consequently, since the sensor noise and heading error are independent, we can add their contributions to $\sigma_u^2(x)$.

-First, we consider the sensor noise for the flow sensor discussed in Section \ref{sec:mobSen}.
-As before, we assume this noise is additive and Gaussian.
-For sensors with a full-scale accuracy rating, this assumption is reasonable as the standard deviation is fixed and independent of the signal value.
-Let FS denote the full-scale error and $\gamma_s$ denote the standard deviation of the sensor noise.
+First, we consider the sensor noise due to the flow sensors used onboard the robot; see Figure \ref{fig:robot}.
+We assume that the flow sensor noise is Gaussian.\footnote{Note the difference between the time-dependent `sensor noise' in \eqref{eq:meas} corresponding to the sensor rig in Figure \ref{fig:robot} and the identically distributed `flow sensor noise' corresponding to the individual flow sensors.} For flow sensors with a full-scale accuracy rating used here, this assumption is reasonable as the standard deviation is fixed and independent of the signal value.
+Let FS denote the full-scale error and $\gamma_s$ denote the standard deviation of the flow sensor noise.
 The cumulative probability of a Gaussian distribution within $\pm 3 \gamma_s$ is almost equal to one.
 Thus, we set